publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1443.md

     1991—Subsec. (a).
 [Pub.
 L. 102–232][/us/pl/102/232] substituted “applicants” for “petitioners” in first sentence.

     1990—Subsec. (a).
 [Pub.
-L. 101–649, § 407(d)(10)][/us/pl/101/649/s407/d/10], struck out “for the purpose of making appropriate recommendations to the naturalization courts” before period at end of first sentence and struck out second sentence which read as follows: “Such examination, in the discretion of the Attorney General, and under such rules and regulations as may be prescribed by him, may be conducted before or after the applicant has filed his petition for naturalization.”
+L. 101–649][/us/pl/101/649], § 407(d)(10), struck out “for the purpose of making appropriate recommendations to the naturalization courts” before period at end of first sentence and struck out second sentence which read as follows: “Such examination, in the discretion of the Attorney General, and under such rules and regulations as may be prescribed by him, may be conducted before or after the applicant has filed his petition for naturalization.”

     Subsec. (h).
 [Pub.
-L. 101–649, § 406][/us/pl/101/649/s406], added subsec. (h).
+L. 101–649][/us/pl/101/649], § 406, added subsec. (h).

  __Effective Date of 1991 Amendment__

     [Pub.
-L. 102–232, title III, § 305(m)][/us/pl/102/232/s305/m], Dec.
+L. 102–232, title III][/us/pl/102/232/tIII], § 305(m), Dec.
 12, 1991, [105 Stat.
 1750][/us/stat/105/1750], provided that the amendment made by section 305(m) is effective as if included in section 407(d) of the Immigration Act of 1990, [Pub.
 L. 101–649][/us/pl/101/649].

  __Abolition of Immigration and Naturalization Service and Transfer of Functions__